ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The joining node wishes to join as a Publisher and the KDC already acquired the authentication credential of the joining node, either during a past group joining process or when establishing a secure communication association using asymmetric proof-of-possession keys.

   If the joining node's authentication credential as well as the included public key are compatible with the signature algorithm used in the security group and with possible associated parameters, then the authentication credential can be used in the group.
-In this case, the joining node MAY choose not to provide again its authentication credential to the KDC in order to limit the size of the Join Request.
+In this case, the joining node MAY choose not to provide again its authentication credential to the KDC, in order to limit the size of the Join Request.

 The joining node MUST provide the KDC with its own authentication credential again, if it has previously provided the KDC with multiple authentication credentials intended for different security groups.